Kim Taylor Wins Final Club Tournament of 2025

 Enfield Through to Quarter Finals of Murphy Shield

-Friday 13 June - report by Thomas Halliday
+Friday 13 June - Thomas Halliday

 Enfield East Break Deadlock to Defeat Newport in GC Handicap League

-Thursday 12 June - report by Thomas Halliday
+Thursday 12 June - Thomas Halliday

 Enfield See Off Newport in GC Open League

-Monday 9 June - report by Thomas Halliday
+Monday 9 June - Thomas Halliday

 Our Enfield team saw off Newport 13-5 at home in the Open League to keep alive our title hopes after Northampton humbled us last time out.
 Those playing: Kim Taylor, Thomas Halliday, David Frost and Colin Carver.